N-Vineethkumar/HotstarClone/README.md

 ## Introduction

-This project is a frontend clone of the Netflix streaming platform.
-It is designed to mimic the layout and styling of the Netflix website using HTML and CSS.
+This project is a frontend clone of the Hotstar streaming platform.
+It is designed to mimic the layout and styling of the Hotstar website using only HTML and CSS.

 ## Features

 - Responsive design that adapts to different screen sizes
 - Navigation bar with links to various sections
+- Hero section with a featured image or carousel
 - Multiple product cards showcasing different items
 - Footer with links to social media and additional pages